SienaSantos/jquery-game/README.md

 Feautures:
 - Counter for number of attemps
 - Counter for total gold.
 Make it red if he loses money and green if he gains money
 - A log of the event.
-If the ninja loses money, make the log color red and green if he gains money.
+If the ninja loses money, make the log text color red and green if he gains money.
 - Reset button (gold 0 and trys 20)
 - Different locations with buttons (no need for actual pictures of the location)
 - A ninja sprite that moves around the different locations. (when you click goldmine, he will move to goldmine.
 When you click casino he will move to the casino)